php-vcr/php-vcr.github.io/documentation/_posts/2013-10-20-configuration.md

         )
         ->enableRequestMatchers(array('method', 'url', 'custom_matcher'));

+### Storage

+PHP-VCR stores HTTP interactions on disk in YAML or JSON.
+PHP-VCR can use also a Backhole storage, this storage loses everything.
+By default, PHP-VCR use the YAML storage.

+Warning: Using the YAML storage could lead to a segmentation fault.
+The problem could be fixed by increasing pcre.backtrack_limit in php.ini or by the use of JSON storage.

+    \VCR\VCR::configure()
+        ->setStorage('json');

 ### White- and Blacklisting paths

 PHP-VCR scans and overwrites your PHP code on-the-fly in order to hook into libraries like cUrl and SOAP.
 By default all paths except the PHP-VCR library hooks folder are scanned.